zhaw-hsb/aurora-notifier/README.md

 - src/themes/zhaw/app/zhaw-shared/form/builder/ds-dynamic-form-ui/models/lookup/dynamic-lookup-extended.component.ts
 - src/themes/zhaw/app/zhaw-shared/form/builder/ds-dynamic-form-ui/models/lookup/dynamic-lookup-extended.component.scss

-The DsDynamicLookup files from the source code above are inserted and personalised in the themes folder.
-The files are renamed to DsDynamicExtendedLookup and inherit from DsDynamicLookup.
-A new service must be injected in the TS file so that the submissionId is known.
+In the themes folder, the DynamicLookup files from the upper source code are added and personalized.
+The files are renamed DsDynamicExtendedLookup and inherit from the DsDynamicLookup.
+In the TS file, a new service must be injected, so that the submissionId is known.
 ```
 @Inject('submissionIdProvider') public injectedSubmissionId: string
 ```

-The HTML is extended with the AuthorNotifier component, which implements the mail button.
+The HTML is extended with the AuthorNotifier component, which implements the e-mail button.
 ```
 <ds-author-notifier [submissionId]="injectedSubmissionId" [modelValue]="model.value"></ds-author-notifier>
 ```